 The best way to keep everyone safe is to take steps to prevent accidents from occurring.
 The Occupational Safety and Health Administration (OSHA) suggests that as much as 85% of the accidents that occur in confined spaces could have been prevented if those on the job had learned about the potential hazards.

 This means that additional training from employers, combined with more inspections prior to entering these small areas, could help to save hundreds of lives per year.
 In many cases, it would not require any sort of extensive or costly training session in order to improve safety.
 Example of this type of training would be using training DVD’s (like this Confined Space Awareness Training DVD).
 Simple common sense, combined with the experience of someone who knows all about confined space safety, will often be enough to keep everyone safe.
-However, in order to maintain high levels of safety awareness around confined spaces, it is also important to post pertinent safety signs regarding the risks associated with confined spaces (such as this confined space wall sign).
+However, in order to maintain high levels of safety awareness around confined spaces, it is also important to post pertinent safety signs regarding the risks associated with confined spaces.

 Remember, nobody wants there to be an accident, but many people underestimate the true risks of working in confined spaces.
 Things that would be only a minor inconvenience in most working environments can become life threatening when confined in a small area.
 The most effective way to get everyone to take this type of thing more seriously is to provide high quality training to everyone who works in confined spaces, or even just around them.